If you want to fix a Lionel train, what you probably really need to do is repair a Lionel train motor. There isn’t much to the rest of the train.

 Dropping out the motor

 On Lionel steam engines, usually there are four screws holding the motor in place.
 One screw is up top, another screw coming from the side, and two screws in the bottom.
 Remove all four, and the motor comes out.
-Specifics vary, but here’s how to disassemble a Lionel 2026 or 2037.
+Specifics vary, but here’s how to disassemble a Lionel 2026 or 2037, and now to disassemble a Lionel 675.
 Others will be similar but don’t expect them to be identical.

 Here’s a tip that helps me a lot: Take pictures every step of the way.
 Then you can easily see how it goes back together when the time comes.
 Digital cameras make this easy, and you probably have one.
 Take advantage of it.